How To Sound Less Like a Tourist in Portuguese Restaurants

 Can we sit outside, please?Podemos sentar-nos lá fora, por favor?

-Common Waiter Responses
+Common Server Responses

 You’ll probably hear one of two things back: